 Introduction

 Just like a classroom, we'd like the introduction to serve as a whole class activity.
 One in which we all come together to share a similar experience and a common goal before heading out on our personal path.
-Take a moment to orient yourself, and then dive in!
+Take a moment to orient yourself, (and after all we've experienced the last couple years), pause to take a deep breath before you dive in!

 Variability and Learner Expertise